UYSio/uysio.github.io-src/cv.md

 > Developer in London and Johannesburg, 2002 to 2005

-- marketing database systems for the private healthcare group Cambian (.NET)
-- re-jigging the website for the UCEA (.NET)
-- cloud management platform VITAL (.NET)
+My CV for this period is [available separately](https://cdn.opyate.com/cv/JuanUysCV-2002-2005.doc).

 - IT consultation for TAIB securities (private bank)
+- developer for ManBytesDog supporting and building systems for healthcare and services firms
-- CMS and document management for Investec
-- lease management software for a large fleet
+- consultant at Business Edge Systems (now [IMX Software](http://imxsoftware.com/)) building CMS and document management for [Investec](https://www.investec.co.za) and lease management software
-- full-stack dev for an Internet advertising company
+- full-stack dev for an Internet advertising company called iCatcher

 ## Projects